bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/debian-package-version.md

 The version string of a Debian package, as displayed by the `dpkg -l` command, follows this format: `<epoch>:<upstream-version>-<debian.version.revision>`.

-For example, following is a valid Debian package version string: `1:9.10.3.dfsg.P4-12.3+deb9u4`.
+For example, the following is a valid Debian package version string: `1:9.10.3.dfsg.P4-12.3+deb9u4`.

 It is composed of:
 - `1` - The epoch version